dgaydukov/cert-spring5/files/spring5.md

 ```java
 private static final org.slf4j.Logger log = org.slf4j.LoggerFactory.getLogger(App.class);
 ```
 Here you see we use different logger.
 Compare to `log4j` we don't use implementation but rather a standard.
 And underneath we can use any logging stack.
-For example, we can use `logback`
+For example, we can use `logback` or `lot4j` or any other logging framework.
 <br>
 To use `logback` with `slf4j` add this dependency to `pom.xml`
 ```xml